Newcastle upon Tyne is the regional capital of the North East of England with approximately 1.6 million people living within 45 minutes of the city.

 Quayside office and leisure areas, developed during the 1980s, 1990s and 2000’s.
 Regeneration is now complete and has spread to the Gateshead side of the river.

-Hadrian’s Tower is located between Science Central and the City Centre on St James’ Boulevard.
+Hadrian’s Tower is located between Newcastle Helix and the City Centre on St James’ Boulevard.

-One of only six designated UK Science Cities, Newcastle has an internally-renowned reputation for medical sciences.
-Newcastle University has expanded its existing campus in the heart of the city on to the Science Central site.
-Ranked in the top 100 universities in the world for life sciences and medicine, Newcastle University has been a catalyst for the sector in the city.
+Newcastle has an internationally-renowned reputation for innovation, engineering and medical sciences.
+Newcastle University has expanded its existing campus in the heart of the city on to the Newcastle Helix site.
+Ranked in the top 100 universities in the world for life sciences and computing, Newcastle University is a catalyst for these sectors in the city.

-Based on Science Central, Newcastle Laboratory, a 76,000 sq. ft. laboratory, office and meeting space, will meet the growing demand for life science and biotechnology R&D space in the city
+Based on Newcastle Helix, The Biosphere, a 76,000 sq. ft. laboratory, office and meeting space, will meet the growing demand for life science and biotechnology R&D space in the city

-Newcastle University’s Urban Sciences Building will become a living laboratory and test-bed for large scale products and services that demonstrate practical solutions for global sustainability
+Newcastle University’s Urban Sciences Building is a living laboratory and test-bed for technologies and services that demonstrate practical solutions for digital innovation and global sustainability

-Ranked number one in computing science research impact, Newcastle University has an international reputation for cloud computing and big data, information systems, VR and digital media
+Newcastle University has an international reputation for cloud computing, big data, information systems, VR and digital media.

 By Road – The nearest major road is the A167(M)/A1.
 Follow signs to St. James’ Park and the building is on St. James’ Boulevard.